eclipse-edc/Connector/docs/developer/decision-records/2022-07-04-type-manager/README.md

 systems require JSON as input to further processing, whereas communication within an IDS ecosystem expect a JSON-LD string with a specific date-time-format.

-To being able to adjust or replace (de-)serialization of objects to Strings and vice versa for specific extensions or added properties (e.g., caused by a domain-specific extension of an `Asset`), the `TypeManager` allows to register customized processors that extend or overwrite default functionalities.
+Being able to adjust or replace (de-)serialization of objects and vice versa for specific extensions or added properties (e.g. required by a domain-specific extension of an `Asset`), the `TypeManager` allows to register customized processors that extend or overwrite default functionalities.

-This feature and decision targets the adaptability to existing interfaces and systems and the interoperability requirements within varying data spaces.
-What is not intended is customization on a level that e.g. each http endpoint provides a different output format.
+This feature targets the adaptability to existing interfaces and systems and the interoperability requirements within different data spaces.
+The goal is not to enable customization on the API level, such that e.g. each http endpoint provides a different output format.

 ## Approach